haginile/SwiftOptimizer/README.md

         }
     }

-The cost function, constraint (if any), and the initial values together define the problem you are trying to solve.
-You also need to specify the `endCriteria` so that the optimizer knows when to quit:
+The `CostFunction`, `Constraint` (if any), and the initial values together define the `Problem` you are trying to solve.
+You also need to specify the `EndCriteria` so that the optimizer knows when to quit:

+    var costFunction = RosenBrockFunction()
+    var constraint = NoConstraint()
+    var initialValue = zeros(2)
+    var problem = Problem(costFunction: costFunction, constraint: constraint, initialValue: initialValue)

     var myEndCriteria = EndCriteria(maxIterations: 1000,
                                     maxStationaryStateIterations: 100,